-On February 16, 2016, we entered into a Second Incremental Facility Amendment (the "Second Incremental Amendment") to our Amended and Restated Credit Agreement.
-The Second Incremental Amendment activated our New TLB Facility and added \$135.0 million to the TLA Facility to our Amended and Restated Senior Secured Credit Facility (the "Amended and Restated Senior Credit Facility"), subject to limited conditionality provisions.
+On February 16, 2016, we entered into a Second Incremental Facility Amendment (the "Second Incremental Amendment") to our Amended and Restated Credit Agreement, dated as of December 31, 2012 (the "Amended and Restated Credit Agreement").
+The

+Second Incremental Amendment activated a new \$955.0 million incremental Term Loan B facility (the "New TLB Facility") and added \$135.0 million to the Term Loan A facility (the "TLA Facility") to our Amended and Restated Senior Secured Credit Facility (the "Amended and Restated Senior Credit Facility"), subject to limited conditionality provisions.
 Borrowings under the New TLB Facility were used to fund a portion of the purchase price for the acquisition of Priory and the fees and expenses for such acquisition and the related financing transactions.
 Borrowings under the TLA Facility were used to pay down the majority of our \$300.0 million revolving credit facility.

-On January 25, 2016, we entered into the Ninth Amendment (the "Ninth Amendment") to the Amended and Restated Credit Agreement.
-The Ninth Amendment modified certain definitions and provided increased flexibility to us in terms of our financial covenants.
-See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Amended and Restated Senior Credit Facility" for additional information.
+On January 25, 2016, we entered into the Ninth Amendment (the "Ninth Amendment") to the Amended and Restated Senior Credit Facility.
+The Ninth Amendment modifies certain definitions and provides increased flexibility to us in terms of our financial covenants.

-On January 12, 2016, we completed the offering of 11,500,000 shares of common stock (including shares sold pursuant to the exercise of the over-allotment option that we granted to the underwriters as part of the offering) at a public offering price of \$61.00 per share.
+On January 12, 2016, we completed the offering of 11,500,000 shares of common stock (including shares sold pursuant to the exercise of the overallotment option that we granted to the underwriters as part of the offering) at a public offering price of \$61.00 per share.
 The net proceeds to us from the sale of the shares, after deducting the underwriting discount of \$15.8 million and additional offering related costs of \$0.7 million, were approximately \$685.0 million.
 We used the net offering proceeds to fund a portion of the purchase price for the acquisition of Priory.

 On September 21, 2015, we issued \$275.0 million of additional 5.625% Senior Notes due 2033 (the "5.625% Senior Notes").
-The 5.625% Senior Notes mature on February 15, 2023 and bear interest at a rate of 5.625% per annum, payable semi-annually in arrears on February 15 and August 15 of each year, beginning on August 15, 2015.
-The additional notes formed a single class of debt securities with the 5.625% Senior Notes issued in February 2015.
-Giving effect to this issuance, we have outstanding an aggregate of \$650.0 million of 5.625% Senior Notes.
+The additional notes form a single class of debt securities with the existing 5.625% Senior Notes.
+Giving effect to this issuance, we have outstanding and aggregate of \$650.0 million of 5.625% Senior Notes.

 On September 21, 2015, we purchased approximately \$88.3 million aggregate principal amount of 12.875% Senior Notes due 2018 (the "12.875% Senior Notes") in connection with a tender offer for any and all of the 12.875% Senior Notes.
 The notes purchased represented 90.6% of the outstanding \$97.5 million principal amount of 12.875% Senior Notes.
 The 12.875% Senior Notes were purchased at a price of 107.875% of the principal amount thereof plus accrued and unpaid interest to, but not including, September 21, 2015.
 On September 18, 2015, we delivered a notice to redeem all \$9.2 million in principal amount of the 12.875% Senior Notes remaining outstanding following the consummation of the tender offer.
 On November 1, 2015, we redeemed all of the outstanding \$9.2 million principal amount of the 12.875% Senior Notes.
 As a result of this redemption, both the 12.875% Senior Notes and the indenture governing the 12.875% Senior Notes were satisfied and discharged in accordance with their terms.
-In connection with the purchase of notes, the Company recorded a debt extinguishment charge of approximately \$10.8 million for the year ended December 31, 2015, including the premium and write-off of deferred financing costs, which was recorded in debt extinguishment costs in the consolidated statements of income.
+In connection with the purchase of notes, the Company recorded a debt extinguishment charge of approximately \$10.8 million for the year ended December 31, 2015, including the premium and write-off of deferred financing costs, which was recorded in debt extinguishment costs in the accompanying consolidated statements of income.